-The appeal urges the U.S. Court of Appeals for the Sixth Circuit to reinstate claims that the law discriminates on the basis of income and race, deprives thousands of Michigan citizens of their fundamental right to vote, freedom of speech and association, and the Voting Rights Act.
+The appeal urges the U.S. Court of Appeals for the Sixth Circuit to reinstate claims that the law discriminates based on income and race, deprives thousands of Michigan citizens of their fundamental right to vote, freedom of speech and association, and the Voting Rights Act.

 The law allows the state to replace locally-elected mayors, city and town councils, and school boards in so-called “financially-distressed” municipalities and school districts with unelected emergency managers.
 Emergency managers in the city of Flint were directly responsible for switching the source of the city’s water supply to the contaminated Flint River, poisoning the city’s population.

-Public Act 436 shifts all legislative and executive power from locally-elected officials to state- appointed emergency managers.
-The case argues that the law violates federal constitutional rights to due process of law and discriminates on the basis of income by depriving residents of financially-struggling cities and towns throughout Michigan of the right to vote to elect the officials that govern them.
+Public Act 436 shifts all legislative and executive power from locally-elected officials to state-appointed emergency managers.
+The case argues that the law violates federal constitutional rights to due process of law and discriminates based on income by depriving residents of financially struggling cities and towns throughout Michigan of the right to vote to elect the officials that govern them.

 “This case aims to vindicate one of, if not the most fundamental rights afforded to citizens of this country: the right to elect those who represent us in government,” said Center for Constitutional Rights Senior Staff Attorney Darius Charney.
 “What good is the right to cast a ballot if those you elect are powerless to govern?
 Emergency manager laws have effectively canceled democracy for low-income and Black people in Michigan.”